mbrea-c/bevy_firework/README.md

 - _Billboarded_ particles.
 - Configurable integration with Bevy's PBR rendering (i.e. particles can receive shadows, are affected by fog and lighting changes).
-- Particle collision with arbitrary `bevy_xpbd` colliders.
+- Particle collision with arbitrary `avian` colliders.
 - WASM and WebGL compatible.
 - Soft particle edges.
 - Animated properties: certain parameters can be defined as a custom curve to